 - A location with an existing structure(s) that a developer will have to demolish to make way for the new construction.

 - A site that has environmental issues such as a toxic chemical spill requiring remediation.

 - A property with both existing structures and environmental issues.

 While the costs of remediation and site preparation for a brownfield project can be quite high, the cost can be worth it if the site is in an ideal location such as near water or downtown.

 For example, a brownfield development can be an old industrial property at the edge of downtown.
 The developer would demolish any existing structures and replace them with office, residential, retail, hospitality, restaurant, or entertainment space.
 One of the most famous brownfield developments is the Hudson Yards project on Manhattan's West Side.

 The 28-acre brownfield site once stored railcars.
 However, after extensive cleanup, prep work, and construction, the first phase of this multibillion-dollar development opened in 2019 and featured a public green space and eight structures, including residences, a hotel, office buildings, a mall, and a cultural facility.

 Conversely, most greenfield sites are further away from central business districts or existing infrastructure, which is why they've remained undeveloped over the years.
 However, as cities grow, these locations can become desirable for development, especially compared to the cost of a brownfield location that needs extensive environmental remediation or site preparation before construction can begin.

 What are the pros and cons of greenfield development?

-As with any real estate opportunity, there are benefits and drawbacks to a greenfield development project.
-Some of the positives of greenfield sites:
+As with any real estate opportunity, there are benefits and drawbacks to a greenfield development project; for instance, it's typically easier to build on undeveloped land.
+Here are some other positives of greenfield sites: